U.S. Department of State Seal

 See the U.S. Department of State’s Fact Sheet on Macau for information on U.S.-Macau relations.

-Visit the Macau Immigration Services of the Public Security Police Force or the Embassy of the People's Republic of China in the United States of America website for the most current visa information.
+Visit the Macau Immigration Services of the Public Security Police Force, the Government of Macau SAR website on immigration, or the Embassy of the People's Republic of China in the United States of America website for the most current visa information.

 Find information on dual nationalityprevention of international child abduction and customs regulations on our websites.

-To enter the Macau Special Administrative Region (SAR), you need:
+To enter the Macau Special Administrative Region (Macau), you need:

 • a passport that is valid for at least ninety days beyond the date of your intended stay;

-• adequate funds to cover your stay without working locally; and
+• adequate funds to cover your stay without working locally

 • evidence of onward/return transportation.